 If you think though, that we are missing a skill that would fit well with our mission, we’d love to hear from you.
 Please let us know by completing this 1 minute survey.
 We aim to review our list of skills twice a year.

 If you look under the skill category, and don’t see the skill you need, have a look at the other categories -- could it be somewhere else or have a slightly different name?

 Alternatively, are you trying to describe your skill too precisely or too technically?
 Our skills are only a jumping off point.
 They are used on profiles and opportunities and in search, but equally, so are the descriptions people add to their profiles and opportunities.
 In fact, keywords are the most used search function, so a good description of the skills and experience you have (or that you need) is crucial for finding a good match on our site.
 Our opportunities are also streamed to LinkedIn, and their algorithm will serve up matches to its members based on keywords in the title and description, so again, if you can't find the skill in our list, make sure you mention it in your listing.

 It’s also worth remembering that our skills do not cover sector expertise.
 If you need someone who understands the inner workings of government,you won’t find a “public sector” skill.
 But you can highlight this need in your opportunity, and search on the key word “public sector” to find and contact volunteers.

-It is impossible to give a number that will be right for everyone.
+It is impossible to give a number that will be right for everyone, so our main advice is to keep it focused.
 The number of skills to choose will depend on your experience and what you want to do in your volunteering.